jiantongliu/jiantongliu.github.io/_pages/about.md

 General Research Interest
 ------
-I am currently interested in abstract nonsense like algebraic geometry, algebraic topology, and category theory.
+I am currently interested in abstract nonsense like algebraic geometry, category theory, and homotopy theory.
 I am also interested in PDEs, dynamics, and topics in mathematical physics.

 Education
 ------